holtgrewe/tracdox/trac-sphinx/source/Tutorial/Graphs.rst

    dijkstra(g,vertHannover,cargoMap,predMap,distMap);

 Finally, we have to output the result.
-Therefore, we define a second vertex iterator ``itV2`` and access the distances just like the city names with the function :dox:`Graph#property property` on the corresponding property map.
+Therefore, we define a second vertex iterator ``itV2`` and access the distances just like the city names with the function :dox:`ExternalPropertyMap#property property` on the corresponding property map.

 .. includefrags:: core/demos/tutorial/graph/graph_dijkstra.cpp
    :fragment: dijkstra-output